parkercon/parkercon/README.md

 ### Hello, my name is Parker.

 I believe software development is my medium for the greatest magnitude of social good.
-Let us create!
+Let us create !!

 [LinkedIn](https://www.linkedin.com/in/parkerconrad01/)